 In Canada, the apostille process is called “document authentication and legalization”.
 If you have been asked to apostille your Canadian document it actually means you have to authenticate and legalize your document.
-We, Apostille Birth Certificate, Apostille Marriage Certificate, Apostille Degree, Apostille Police Check, Apostille Power of Attorney, Apostille Incorporation Certificate or Apostille Certificate of Origin, Apostille Name Change, and many other Canadian documents.
-To Apostille a document, it means to make a document legally valid in the country of intended use.
+For example, here are some of the documents we can authenticate for you: Apostille Birth Certificate, Apostille Marriage Certificate, Apostille Degree, Apostille Police Check, Apostille Power of Attorney, Apostille Incorporation Certificate, or Apostille Certificate of Origin, Apostille Name Change, and many other Canadian documents.
+To Apostille a document means to make a document legally valid in the country of intended use.

 Canada is not a signatory to the Hague Apostille Convention, as many countries are.
 Therefore, the Canadian version of the apostille process is called document authentication and legalization.
 Which involves authenticating a document at Global Affairs Canada (JLAC) and then at the foreign embassy where you intend to use your document.